github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 The first row defines flow from the qualifier of the method call (``u`` in the example) to the return value (``host`` in the example).

 The first five values identify the callable (in this case a method) to be modeled as a summary.
-These are the same for both of the rows above as we are adding two summaries for the same method.

 - The first value ``net/url`` is the package name.
 - The second value ``URL`` is the receiver type.